cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/deployment-guides/ansible.md

 Ansible is a software tool that enables at scale management of infrastructure.
 Ansible is agentless — all it needs to function is the ability to SSH to the target and Python installed on the target.

 Ansible works alongside Terraform to streamline the Cloudflare Tunnel setup process.
-In this guide, you will use Terraform to deploy an SSH server on Google Cloud and create a Cloudflare Tunnel that makes the server available over the Internet.
+In this guide, you will use Terraform to deploy an SSH server on Google Cloud and create a [locally-managed tunnel](/cloudflare-one/connections/connect-networks/install-and-setup/tunnel-guide/local/) that makes the server available over the Internet.
 Terraform will automatically run an Ansible playbook that installs and configures `cloudflared` on the server.

 ## Prerequisites